openvinotoolkit/training_extensions/docs/source/guide/get_started/quick_start_guide/cli_commands.rst

 .. note::
-  We also can visualize the training using ``Tensorboard`` as these logs are located in ``<work_dir>/tf_logs``.
+  You also can visualize the training using ``Tensorboard`` as these logs are located in ``<work_dir>/tf_logs``.

 It is also possible to start training by omitting the template and just passing the paths to dataset roots, then the :doc:`auto-configuration <../../explanation/additional_features/auto_configuration>` will be enabled.
 Based on the dataset, OpenVINO™ Training Extensions will choose the task type and template with the best accuracy/speed trade-off.

-We also can modify model template-specific parameters through the command line.
+You also can modify model template-specific parameters through the command line.
 To print all the available parameters the following command can be executed:

 .. code-block::